jennifermulroy/13-AWS-Lex/README.md

 # Robo Advisor for Retirement Plans

-In this homework assignment, a Robo Advisor was created using Amazon Web Services (AWS) and `Python`, to recommend an asset allocation for a retirement plan.
+In this assignment, a Robo Advisor was created using Amazon Web Services (AWS) and `Python`, to recommend an asset allocation for a retirement plan.
 The Robo Advisor was published and deployed on Slack as an app for users to access.

 1. [Initial Robo Advisor Configuration](Initial-Robo-Advisor-Configuration)